semgrep/docs/docs/intro/index.rst

 Getting Started
 ===============

-This section is a brief tutorial for getting started with ``r2c``.
-For detailed documentation of the commands, options, and formats in this section, see the other sections of this documentation or the links throughout this tutorial.
+This section will walk you through using ``r2c-cli`` and the platform.
+For detailed documentation of commands, options, and formats, see :doc:`../api/index`.

 .. toctree::